arghpy/rtsp-detect-people/README.md

 ## Configuration

 An example configuration file [can be found here](config.json).

-The MobileNetSSD model and weights [can be found here](https://automaticaddison.com/how-to-detect-objects-in-video-using-mobilenet-ssd-in-opencv/).

-If a more updated or reliable source is found, please create an issue about this.

 For people who would like to send an email via Gmail, the following is required:
 - create an [App Password](https://myaccount.google.com/apppasswords) (in my tests, leaving the spaces in between worked also)